 A high credit score indicates strong creditworthiness.
 A low credit score can keep you from qualifying for the home you want or receiving a low interest rate on your mortgage loan.
-If your credit score is low, you will want to speak to one of our Loan Officers to evaluate your next steps.
+If your credit score is low, you may want to talk to a credit counselor to evaluate your options.

 4. Have you factored in all the costs?
 Create a hypothetical budget for your new home.